What To Do When Couples Counselling Doesn't Work

 Contrary to what we may feel, losing a long-term relationship does not mean we are worthless.
 It means we have discovered something new about ourselves and what we are looking for in a partner.
 Though it is painful, it is immensely useful to look back on the relationship – even the hard parts, especially the hard parts – and analyze our own behaviours to see how we can improve.

-For example, if you realize you exhibited controlling tendencies, that is the first step toward overcoming them and improving yourself.
+For example, if you realize you exhibited controlling tendencies or were gaslighting your partner, that is the first step toward overcoming them and improving yourself.
 If you gave up your own hobbies and goals for someone who did not reciprocate, you have now learned to set those boundaries in the future.
 As difficult as it is, the end of a relationship is also a perfect time to connect with yourself, grow more into who you are, and rediscover why you are a worthy and loving partner who has plenty to offer, when you are ready to do so.

 If you are currently in a relationship that you feel could be improved, find out more about our couples and marriage counselling here.
 We hope you’ll find everything you need to flourish!